-You can deduct the expenses related to the part of the property used for rental purposes, such as home mortgage interest and real estate taxes, as rental expenses on Schedule E (Form 1040).
-You also can deduct as rental expenses a portion of other expenses that normally are nondeductible personal expenses, such as expenses for electricity or painting the outside of the house.
+You can deduct the expenses related to the part of the property used for rental purposes, such as home mortgage interest, mortgage insurance premiums, and real estate taxes, as rental expenses on Schedule E (Form 1040).
+You can also deduct as rental expenses a portion of other expenses that are normally nondeductible personal expenses, such as expenses for electricity or painting the outside of the house.